 The Contractor must be familiar with the facility power quality so any electrical components (including VFD’s) can fully function under typical levels of power quality as delivered by the Local Distribution Company (LDC ).
 Contractor and supplier shall provide electrical devices to protect electrical components (including VFD’s) from sags and swells experienced from LDC at no additional cost to the Region.
-[Consultant to assess the power quality and amend equipment performance requirements under the determined power quality conditions so the equipment will operate or that additional equipment be added to handle power quality problems, without damaging the equipment and allowing the equipment to function].

 Measurement and Payment

-[Choose one of the following payment language provisions that best suits the individual project.

-If this Section is not specifically referenced by an item in the Bid Form, please use the following language:

 .1 The work of this Section will not be measured separately for payment.
 All costs associated with the work of this Section shall be included in the Contract Price.

-OR If this Section is specifically referenced in the Bid Form, use the following language and identify the relevant item in the Bid Form:

-.1 All costs associated with the work of this Section shall be included in the price(s) for Item No(s). ___ in the Bid Form.

-If the work of this Section is to be measured and paid for by several different methods, please amend the standard wording given above to reflect the different methods of measurement and payment.]

 Demonstration and Training